Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Cut-free completeness for RK

+Our construction will produce a tree of labels~$\sigma$ and unprovable $R^1$-labelled hypersequents.
+From this tree we will extract a counter-example.
+We will ensure that new hypersequents added to the tree are always extensions of original ones.
+In the next section, we will extend the construction to RT, in which case we deal with $R^+$-labelled hypersequents which may contain more than one component sequent with the same label~$\sigma$.
+However, the construction will guarantee that if a hypersequent contains two component sequents $\Gamma \Seq[\sigma] \Delta$ and $\Gamma' \Seq[\sigma] \Delta$ with the same label~$\sigma$, the component further to the right extends the component to the left in~$H$, by defining reducts (in the following definition) always on the basis of the rightmost component labelled by~$\sigma$.
+The definition of the model, specifically, the valuation at~$\sigma$, then also need only take into account the rightmost component~$H(\sigma)$.
+For the remainder of this section, however, we will deal with $R^1$-labelled hypersequents only.

-\begin{definition} Given a hypersequent~$H$ and a label~$\sigma$, we define a \emph{$\sigma$-reduct} (corresponding to a rule) of a hypersequent on the left in the following table as the corresponding hypersequent on the right:
+\begin{definition} Given an $R$-labelled hypersequent~$H$ and a label~$\sigma$, we define a \emph{$\sigma$-reduct} (corresponding to a rule) of $H$ as the corresponding hypersequent on the right in Table~\ref{reducts}.

+In each case, the displayed component sequent labelled by $\sigma$ is the rightmost such in~$H$, if there is more than one.

-In each case, a hypersequent is called \emph{$\sigma$-reduced} if it is identical to all of its $\sigma$-reducts, otherwise it is \emph{$\sigma$-reducible}.
+A hypersequent is called \emph{$\sigma$-reduced} if it is identical to all of its $\sigma$-reducts, otherwise it is \emph{$\sigma$-reducible}.
 If it is $\sigma$-reduced for all $\sigma$ occurring in it as labels, it is called \emph{fully reduced}. \end{definition}